input-output-hk/partner-chains/README.md

 Please refer to our [Introduction](./docs/intro.md) to learn in more detail about what the Partner Chain Toolkit offers and how to use it for different use-cases.

+Rust Docs for all crates provided by the toolkit are available to browse online [here](https://input-output-hk.github.io/partner-chains/)

 ### 📃 License

 This project is primarly distributed under the Apache License 2.0.
 You can review the full license